 The instructor for this course will not be using any magical plagiarism-detection tool.
 But your honor is on the line.
 Your assignments for this course consist of blog posts, which are public and open to commentary from your classmates.
 Your peers will likely censure any misuse or misattribution of sources.
 The course penalty for plagiarism is a zero on that assignment.

 Course content

-This plan is subject to changes, but approximately, we will cover the following subjects (with approximate time spent in weeks):
+This plan is subject to changes, but approximately, we will cover the following subjects: